erik-riklund/forma/packages/compiler/README.md

 console.log(compiledFunction); // Output: A string representation of the render function
 ```

 The stringified function can be saved to a file for later use, enabling efficient caching and reuse across multiple rendering contexts.
-Additionally, it can be provided as a precompiled dependency to other components, which is required to use [recursive components](#🔄-recursive-components).
+Additionally, it can be provided as a precompiled dependency to other components, which is required to enable recursive rendering.

 > ℹ️ Precompiling components reduces runtime overhead and ensures consistent performance, especially in large-scale or complex projects.